 - It occurs most often when a monopoly exists, wages increase, natural disasters occur, regulations are introduced, or exchange rates change.

-Five Causes of Cost-Push Inflation
+Five Causes of Cost-Push Inflation With Examples

+Cost-push inflation is rare.
+It only occurs under five special circumstances.
 In all of these circumstances, demand is inelastic.

-A good example is OPEC, the Organization of Petroleum Exporting Countries.
-It sought monopoly power over oil prices.
+One good example is the Organization of Petroleum Exporting Countries (OPEC), which sought monopoly power over oil prices.
 Before OPEC, its members competed with each other on price.
 They didn't receive a reasonable value for a non-renewable natural resource.
-OPEC members now produce 42 percent of oil each year.
-They control 80 percent of the world's proven oil reserves.
+OPEC members now produce 37% of oil each year.
+The member nations also controlled nearly 80% of the world's proven oil reserves.

-2. Wage inflation
+2. Wage Inflation

 Wage inflation occurs when workers have enough leverage to force through wage increases.
 Companies then pass higher costs through to consumers.
 The U.S. auto industry experienced it when labor unions were able to push for higher wages.

-3. Natural Disasters.
+3. Natural Disasters